-A study of the alternative theories of the determinants of national income, employment and interest rates, examination of the roles of fiscal and monetary policies to achieve the goals of high employment and price stability using the general equilibrium macro-economic model.
-The supply-side paradigm as well as the Keynesian-Monetarist debate will be discussed.
-Prerequisite: EC 250
+A study of the alternative theories of the determinants of national income, employment and interest rates, examination of the roles of fiscal and monetary policies to achieve the goals of

 EC 320.
 Urban Economics (3)

 This course provides an introductory analysis of selected urban problems in the context of the city's position in the regional economy.
 Topics include the structure of and function of cities as economic entities and use, rent gradients, transportation, housing, education, crime, provision of local-government services and urban redevelopment.